Join my community and receive my free ebook! Subscribe now >>

 Percocet can be taken with food, but this in turn, increases the chance of blood pressure.
 However, if you have high blood pressure and you have to take Percocet for pain, it is wise to reduce your salt intake and increase your water consumption.
 Remember to consult with your doctor before making these adjustments if you are taking Percocet and high blood pressure diagnosed.

 Smoking, caffeine and alcoholic beverages are also major causes of high blood pressure so their consumption must be limited when taking Percocet.

 It is also likely that if your blood pressure is normal, which is a measurement of 120 over 80 mm Hg or lower, you may experience a rise in your blood pressure levels after taking Percocet.
 So drink plenty of water, increase your consumption of fiber and potassium while taking this medication.

-Also if you are suffering from diabetes, have kidney or heart problems you are also expected to have your blood pressure elevated even more with taking Percocet.
+Also if you are suffering from diabetes, have kidney or heart problems be aware that your blood pressure will be elevated even more with taking Percocet.

-You might need to stop taking Percocet if you are experiencing confusion, numbness in hands or other parts of your body, or have chest or neck pain.
+You might need to stop taking this pain-reliever tablet if you are experiencing confusion, numbness in hands or other parts of your body, or have chest or neck pain.
 These conditions can possibly occur because your blood pressure has been elevated.